Kajabi Pricing - Is It Too Expensive?

 There's no right or wrong answer to whether Kajabi's pricing makes financial sense.
 The right choice depends on your specific situation, business stage, and growth trajectory.
 Here are some questions to guide your decision:

 - What's your realistic monthly software budget?
 Be honest about what you can afford without straining cash flow.
-If $89/month feels like a stretch, Kajabi probably isn't your best starting point.
+If $179/month feels like a stretch, Kajabi probably isn't your best starting point.
 Factor in potential upgrades - most users outgrow their initial plan within 12-18 months.

 - Which Kajabi features are must-haves versus nice-to-haves?
 List the specific tools you need today, not what you might want eventually.
 Paying for unused features is expensive.
 If you only need course hosting, you're overpaying for email marketing, funnels, and community tools you won't touch.

 - What are you currently spending on separate tools?
-Add up costs for email marketing, website hosting, Online course course platforms, and funnel software.
+Add up costs for email marketing, website hosting, Online course platforms, and funnel software.
 If the total approaches Kajabi's pricing, consolidation might save money and reduce management complexity.

 - How comfortable are you with technical integration?
 Kajabi's all-in-one approach reduces setup work but increases learning curves.
 Some creators prefer managing best-of-breed tools separately rather than learning one complex system.